georgiee/coding-for-kids/slides.md

 ## [fit] exposure

 ---
-^ ...it's about the big picture and connecting the lines between technologies
+^ ...to see the big picture and connecting the lines between technologies

 ## [fit] big picture

 ---
+^ ...Coding is about giving chances and diversity.

-^ ...it's about giving chances.
-Computer's are cheap so many can afford it.
+^ Computers don't care who you are and are cheap so many can afford it.

+## [fit] diversity &
 ## [fit] chances

 ---
-^ ...it's about diversity.
-No computer cares who you are.

-## [fit] diversity

----
-^ And it boosts creativity and learns a thinking useful in all domains
+^ and coding boosts your creativity and learns a thinking useful in all domains

-## [fit] creativity
+## [fit] creativity &
+## [fit] thinking

 ---
 [.background-color: #fdc552]